SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

   #### Request Parameters
   Include any URL query parameters required by the vendor API.
-The key names are static text, but the values can access our template feature to make them dynamic.
+The key names are static text, but the values can access our [template feature](#template-dynamic-values) to make them dynamic.

-  Please do **NOT** include any sensitive information such as authentication secrets in this section.

   | Example Header Key | Example Header Value                           |
   |--------------------|------------------------------------------------|